Food Revolution Network

 iStock.com/Foxys_forest_manufacture

-Whether you’re a dedicated vegan, curious, or just someone who likes to explore new tastes and cuisines, you can find much to love from vegan soups.
+Whether you’re a dedicated vegan, veg-curious, or just someone who likes to explore new tastes and cuisines, you can find much to love in vegan soup-land.
+(I just checked my atlas, and sadly, like Candyland, this is not a real place.
+But I’m pretty sure I could convince my kids to play a board game called “Vegan Soup Land” with me at least once.)

 Of course, many of the world’s great soups are already vegan or vegan-friendly.
-Italian minestrone, Indian dal, Canadian split pea, and Japanese miso can all be easily made without the use of animal products.
-A few simple substitutions will produce vegan soups that are indistinguishable, or actually tastier, than their meat-based counterparts.
+Italian minestrone, Indian dal, Canadian split pea, and Japanese miso can all be easily made without animal products.
+And for many of the rest, a few simple substitutions will produce vegan soups that are indistinguishable from, or even tastier than, their meat-based counterparts.

 Soup and Weather